 - 1 lb cooked chicken breasts, shredded

-- 6 eggs, preferably pasture-raised or organic
+- 6 eggs, preferably pasture-raised

 - 3/4 cup full-fat coconut milk